 Joe Leo (@jleo3) is the founder and president of Def Method.
 After spending more than a decade delivering high-quality software solutions spanning government, education, finance and e-commerce, Joe set out to offer something unique in New York City: a development shop of talented engineers who can step back and see the bigger picture.
 Joe brings his mix of engineering muscle, business acumen, enthusiasm for challenges, and technical leadership to the helm of every Def Method project.
 He specializes in Test Driven Development, Pair Programming, Technical/ Team Leadership, XP and Lean Development Practices, and Ruby, Rails, and JRuby.

-When working to manage a product team it is paramount to be able effectively know when things are going south.
-As the President of top software consultancy, Def Method, I have found that certain processes and methods can help you to project out to the future and see when things are not going as smoothly as anticipated in order to give yourself time to respond and work to get the project back on track.
+When working to manage a product team, it is paramount to be able to effectively know when things are going south.
+As the President of top software consultancy Def Method, I have found that certain processes and methods can help you to project out to the future and see when things are not going as smoothly as anticipated in order to give yourself time to respond and work to get the project back on track.
 On a high level what I have learned is that:

 • The problem is just past your computer screen.